primer/design/docs/spacing.md

 The most common value when stacking components vertically is 16px.

 `[Example: issue header above first comment, sidebar, stacked boxes]`

+Generally, Primer elements have "squished" padding, where the vertical padding is smaller than the horizontal padding.

+`[Example: squished padding element, like a button.]`

 ## Learn more about spacing
 If you’d like to read more about spacing in UI design, we recommend: